augnustin/sublime-your-code/presentation.md

 --
 ## Enjoy Coding with Sublime

-You can practice by downloading this [file](practice.html)
+You can practice by downloading this [file](https://raw.githubusercontent.com/aug-riedinger/sublime-tips/gh-pages/practice.html)
 and apply the following changes:

 - Correctly indent the file
-- Change dates 2013 to 2014
+- Change every `col-sm-` classes to `col-md-`
 - Add `target="_blank"` to every `<a>` tag
+- Add a new city after Paris, Brussels, Nancy, Beirut